 Investigators found that the characteristics of people’s MS had little impact on their mental health, but symptoms and access to health care had a strong impact on mental health.

 The investigators found that people with MS had significantly lower health-related quality of life than the general population and those with diabetes, congestive heart failure, heart attack, high blood pressure or depression.

 Slifka investigators joined with experts in MS genetics and depression to study whether ApoE genes – which have been associated with depression – played a role in this symptom in a subsample of 295 people recruited from the Slifka study.
 They found that one version of this gene might be protective against depression.

-- They recently reported that people with MS who see neurologists were more likely than those who see other providers to receive treatment with disease-modifying agents and to see rehabilitation specialists and urologists.
+- They reported that people with MS who see neurologists were more likely than those who see other providers to receive treatment with disease-modifying agents and to see rehabilitation specialists and urologists.
 The study suggests that the 28% who consult non-neurologists for their MS care — whether because of choice, lack of access, socioeconomic and other factors — may not be receiving the latest advice or widest spectrum of treatments that have been shown to improve outcomes.

 - In a study of use of disease modifying drugs, the group found that older persons and those with lower incomes were less likely to be using one of the MS drugs.
 Many individuals with primary progressive MS had used one of the MS drugs, even though those drugs are not indicated for that type of MS.

 - Data from the study have been used to inform important advocacy issues.
 The study provided data for the Society’s Long-Term Care Caucus, suggesting that some 30% of people with MS need home care assistance.
 Echoing the general population, about 80% of that care is provided by unpaid helpers, usually family members.